RichJames/tictactoe/tests/NOTES.md

-I am beginning to use googletest to orchestrate unit testing.
-To make this possible, I first need to have googletest installed on my system.
+I am using googletest to orchestrate unit testing.
+To make this possible, I need to have googletest installed on my system.

-Then I need to write unit test programs that are standalone executbles that run test scenarios against my code.
-This means linking to .o files of my code, so that the test logic can run against the code.

-I have added instructions in the parent folder makefile to build these unit tests.
+I have added the unit tests to the parent folder makefile.
 I need to learn more about how to efficiently construct a makefile so this is more generic and still works.
 For now, I have hard-coded the commands I need to build and link the unit tests.

 An alternative approach is to use bazel, which seems very elegant.
 But, like make, I need to learn some of its nuances in order to